timcdlucas/translucent_interpretable_ML_review/translucent.md

 Neural networks (in particular, deep convolutional neutral networks) have recieved a lot of attention recently due largely to their role in image and video analysis [@waldchen2018machine].
 The nature of image classification for identification of species or individuals means it is quite clear there is little to be learned about nature by appraising these models.
-In most cases the task is to identify a species or individual that a human could visually identify [@waldchen2018machine; @mac2018bat] therefore there is likely nothing new in the model.
+In most cases the task is to identify a species or individual that a human could visually identify [@waldchen2018machine; @mac2018bat] therefore there are likely few new insights in the model.
 Therefore, the main reason for interpreting deep convolutional networks is for model verification and to have an additional check for predictions made with the model.
 The interpretation of deep neural networks has its own, large literature [@samek2017explainable; @montavon2017methods].
 As the focus of this review is using machine learning for interogating natural systems I will not cover image analysis and related tasks.